manfrin/todo/README.md

 I built this in Vue from scratch.
 The TodoMVC version was very out of date (3 years) and I figured I wouldn't save much time using that version considering there'd be a ramp-up time reading the out-of-date code.

 ## Accomplishments
 I got it as near pixel-perfect as I could.
-I had to use a font scanner to guess this was Open Sans.
-Also, in the 'Show' buttons, there is inconsistent padding around the words in the mocks, I made an assumption that this should be consistent.
+I had to use a font scanner to guess the font used was Open Sans.
+Also, in the 'Show' buttons, there is inconsistent padding around the words in the mocks, I made them consistent.

 The checkboxes were difficult, since this feels like an asset that would normally come with an SVG -- I had to try to replicate it the best I could (it's not perfect), and SVGs aren't something I've made before.
-I think it turned out alright, although I'd have cleaned up the uncheck animation (right now it just refreshes, rather than animates back).
+I think it turned out alright, although I'd have cleaned up the uncheck animation if I had more time (right now it just refreshes, rather than animates back).

 The Add Task button slides out an input, and cancel/submit buttons.
 The form will respond to Enter and Escape as well.